Lydia Jacoby: 2023 Collegiate championships

 For her first individual event of her freshman Big 12 Conference Championships, the 50-yard freestyle on the second day, Jacoby placed thirty-sixth with a personal best time of 24.34 seconds in the preliminaries.
 The next day, she lowered her national age group record in the 100-yard breaststroke final to a 57.29 and won her first conference title.
 The 57.29 was also a new Big 12 Conference and Championships record.
 The fourth and final day, she dropped 2.34 seconds off her personal best time in the 200-yard breaststroke to set her first national age group record in the event, with a 2:04.32 for the girls 17–18 age group, and win the conference title.Dornan, Ben (February 25, 2023).
 "Jacoby Takes Out Ella Nelson's 200 Breaststroke NAG With 2:04.32 To Close Out Big 12s".
 SwimSwam.
 Retrieved February 25, 2023.
-At the 2023 NCAA Division I Championships the following month, she won the NCAA title in the 100-yard breaststroke on the third day of competition with a personal best time of 57.03 seconds.Overend, Riley (March 17, 2023).
+At the 2023 NCAA Division I Championships the following month in Knoxville, Tennessee, she won the NCAA title in the 100-yard breaststroke on the third day of competition with a personal best time of 57.03 seconds.Overend, Riley (March 17, 2023).
 "Texas Freshman Lydia Jacoby Pulls Off Comeback Win in 100 Breast, Ranks 7th All-Time".
 SwimSwam.
 Retrieved March 17, 2023.
 It marked the first time since 1988 that a female Texas Longhorns swimmer won the NCAA title in the 100-yard breaststroke.
 Later the same evening, she helped win the bronze medal in the 4×100-yard medley relay in 3:25.18, splitting a 56.78 for the breaststroke leg of the relay."Women's Swimming and Diving's Jacoby wins 100-yard breaststroke title at NCAA Championships".
 Texas Longhorns.
 March 17, 2023.
 Retrieved March 18, 2023.
 The following day, she placed third in the consolation final, eleventh overall, in the 200-yard breaststroke with a 2:06.66.
+She was named as a Newcomer of the Year by the Big 12 Conference following her performances over the course of the season.

+The following month, Jacoby won the 100-meter breaststroke at the 2023 TYR Pro Swim Series in Westmont, Illinois with a time of 1:06.09, which was an improvement of 0.78 seconds from her time at the same competition in 2022.
+She also won the 50-meter breaststroke, finishing first in the final with a time of 30.29 seconds on the fourth and final day.
+On May 18, she won the gold medal in the 200-meter breaststroke at the second stop of the 2023 Mare Nostrum with a personal best time of 2:24.03.

+2024

+Jacoby competed at the United States Olympic trials held in Indianapolis and aimed to qualify for her second consecutive Olympics.
+She finished third in the 100-meter breaststroke behind Lilly King and Emma Weber, and missed her opportunity to make it onto the Olympic team and was not able to defend her title.